Arnaz87/aurovm/docs/Module Format.md

 Creates a module with the specified items.
 Each item is defined by a section (a number indicating which of the module[0], type[1] or function[2] section is the item from), an index to an item of said section, and a name with which the item will be accessed from the module.

-## ImportFunctor [2]
+## ImportFunctor [2] \(Deprecated)

     name: string

 Gets a module from the global module namespace as a functor without constructing it.
+Exactly the same as simply Import

 ## Use [3]